 Processing is the act of changing a concrete surface by means of a multi-step mechanical process that involves cutting and or refining the surface to maximum potential with bonded abrasive medium where each step cuts progressively finer microscopic peaks and valleys.
-Each step must be refined to its maximum potential in which the abrasive no longer cuts, or cuts very little under its current weight (CPC).
+Each step must be refined to its maximum potential in which the abrasive no longer cuts, or cuts very little under its current weight (Concrete Polishing Council).

 Class A (Cream Finish) has very little depth of cut and provides minimal aggregate exposure.

 Class B (Fine Aggregate/Salt and Pepper)has about 1/16" cut depth and fine aggregate exposure with no to little random medium aggregate exposure.